Abdelrazzaq-Asfour/Abdelrazzaq-Asfour/README.md

 💻 Full-Stack Developer | Java, Python, C#, ASP.NET, React

 A passionate Computer Science student with experience in software development, data structures, and algorithms.
-Skilled in Java, Python, MySQL, and ASP.NET, with hands-on projects in distributed systems and database management.
+Skilled in JAVA, Python, MySQL, and ASP.NET, with hands-on projects in distributed systems and database management.
 Seeking a Software Development Engineer position to apply my problem-solving skills and contribute to innovative solutions.